Beachcombing is a great way to get to know your local beach. Check out our guide to see what you could find.

 Commonly known as ‘sausage blubbers’ or ‘jelly blubbers’, these clear, c-shaped jellies are actually masses of moon snail eggs.
 The adult moon snail is a small brown and fawn snail that hunts in intertidal areas for little bivalve creatures.

 Abalone have one flattish shell with a row of holes along one side to help them breathe.
 Rough on the outside, they’re pearly and beautiful inside, and when they’re alive they clamp onto rocks using a muscular foot.

 Razorfish are a bivalve, meaning they have two shells instead of one.
 They can live for 15 years and grow up to half a metre long.
 They live in groups in sandy or muddy sediments, and true to their name, the edges of their shells can be very sharp if you step on them.

 Anemone cones are cone shells, measuring up to about 5 cm long, that are found all around the SA coast.
 They are predatory molluscs that use a miniature poison dart to paralyse and catch worms on the seafloor.
 The live snail could give a person a painful sting, but the empty shell is not dangerous.

 6. Cuttlefish bones

 Anyone who has had a pet budgie is probably familiar with cuttlefish bones, as they are traditionally given to caged birds to sharpen their beaks.
 Cuttlefish come from the same order as octopus and squid.
-They are soft-bodied creatures with eight arms and two long tentacles to catch food, and the white ‘bone’ is actually an internal shell that helps them float.
+They are soft-bodied creatures with 8 arms and 2 long tentacles to catch food, and the white ‘bone’ is actually an internal shell that helps them float.